workflow-meetup-jp/livecoding-2022-08-17/README.md

 - [Remote - Container extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
 - git
 - Docker

+- Poll your open this with:
+  - VSCode: Manabu
+  - Browser:
+- Hello There !! :smile
+- My envionment
+- test

+##

 ## How to use
 - Push the `Use this template` button in this repository and create a new repository for you,